matedavid/simple_face_recognition/README.md

 #### Run the model
 When the model is set up and the faces registered, the model can be runned to recognize faces on your own images.
-For that, you only need to run
+For that, you only need to run:
 ```bash
 python main.py path/to/image
 ```